Types of Medications for Crohn's Disease and Ulcerative Colitis

 WHY IS IT IMPORTANT TO TAKE MEDICATIONS AS PRESCRIBED?

-Living with Crohn's disease and ulcerative colitis can be challenging as you face disease symptoms and cope with its effects on your daily living.
-It is important to understand the role you have in keeping your symptoms and inflammation under control
+Living with Crohn's disease and ulcerative colitis can be challenging as you face disease symptoms and cope with daily life.
+It is important to understand your role in keeping your symptoms and inflammation under control.

 There may be times where a medication may not seem to be working, or new symptoms or complications still arise.
 What works at one stage of your disease may not work at another.
-If you are still experiencing IBD symptoms while on treatment, you should inform your doctor.
-During these discussions, you should feel comfortable asking about other available treatment options as well as their benefits and risks.
+If you are experiencing IBD symptoms while on treatment, you should inform your doctor as soon as possible.
+During these conversations, you should feel comfortable asking about other available treatment options as well as their benefits and risks.
 Becoming an active member of your healthcare team will help you and your doctor come up with the best treatment strategy to help you achieve remission and improve your quality of life.

-Additional resources to help you talk to your doctor:
+Additional resources to help you talk to your doctor about your treatment options:

 - Decision making tool for IBD treatment: Online tools explain the pros, cons, and tradeoffs of various treatments.
 Armed with this information, you'll be better equipped to discuss the options with your doctor and make the right decision.